 Enclosures: [List what you are enclosing]

-For these methods you’ll just be contacting the lender or creditor, rather than the credit bureaus.
-You’re basically just pleading your case and asking them to forgive the late payment — they’re under no obligation to actually do so.
-If they decide to report the account as current instead of delinquent as a result, this is typically known as a “goodwill adjustment.”
+For these methods, you’ll just be contacting the lender or creditor, rather than the credit bureaus.
+You’re basically just pleading your case and asking it to forgive the late payment — it’s under no obligation to actually do so.
+If the lender decides to report the account as current instead of delinquent as a result, this is typically known as a “goodwill adjustment.”

 This might work if you have an otherwise excellent payment history with that lender, and have been a responsible customer except for this mistake.
 If there was a technical error that prevented you from paying on time, like an issue with the payment system, that could work in your favor.
-Or, if there was some major life event that prevented you from paying on time, they may be sympathetic to that.
+Or, if there was some major life event that prevented you from paying by the due date, your card issuer may be sympathetic to that as well.

 If you haven’t been a very good customer, however, and have a history of late payments and other negative marks, you probably won’t have much success with a goodwill adjustment.
-But it might still worth a shot, depending on your situation, because it won’t cost you anything but some time.
+But it might still worth a shot, depending on your situation.
+It won’t cost you anything to try but some time.

 There are only two steps in this process: